Hello darkness, my old friend.

-I can appreciate the change of season by the end of summer.
+I appreciate the change of season by the end of summer.
 I am drawn to the orange, brown, maroon tones of fall fashion.
 I love to climb up on a chair to retrieve the crockpot that has been stored over the summer.
 Pumpkin, sweet potato and squash replace the tomatoes, zucchini and corn in the basket in the kitchen.
 Logs are collected and stacked up by the fireplace.
 The paddle board and outdoor furniture are tucked safely away from the elements.
 The outdoor shower pipe is shut off, hopefully in time for the first freeze.

-All of these external changes effect us internally.
+All of these external changes affect us internally.
 Humans and other animals are extremely sensitive to changes in the environment.
 This is a good thing, we want to be in tune with nature.
 We need to recognize the changes and adjust.

 The shift may also cause a more intense change in mood, referred to as Seasonal Affective Disorder or SAD.